Raspberry Chia Jam (using frozen berries!)

 I did not alter the color!
 That’s really how it looks.
 Amazing, right?

-We always have chia seeds in my fridge to add to smoothies, waffles, yogurt bowls and more.
-As predominantly plant-based eaters, I try to incorporate a serving of omega-3 fatty acid rich seeds like chia, flax or hemp daily.
-(Head here to learn more about omega-3 fatty acids for plant-based diets).
+We always have chia seeds in my fridge to add to smoothies, waffles, yogurt bowls, and more.
+As predominantly plant-based eaters, I try to incorporate a serving of omega-3 fatty acid-rich seeds like chia, flax, or hemp daily.
+(Head here to learn more about omega-3 fatty acids for plant-based diets.)

-Raspberry Chia Jam Ingredients
+Raspberry Chia Jam Ingredient Notes

 If you are new to making jam from chia seeds, the chia seeds expand in liquid– in this case, a mix of mashed frozen berries and orange juice, to create a gel that haas the same viscosity as raspberry jam!

-For this simple chia jam, you’ll need just a handful of ingredients:
+For this simple chia jam, you’ll need just a handful of ingredients: frozen raspberries, orange juice, chia seeds, and vanilla extract.

 Recipe Substitutions